-End of test criterion: apart from the different possible ending criteria specifically defined, the test has to be stopped (gases, temperatures and load off) if the cell voltage goes below a pre-defined minimum voltage.
+End of test criterion: apart from ending criteria specifically defined, the test has to be stopped (gases, temperatures and load off) if the cell voltage goes below a pre-defined minimum voltage.
 It is recommended to use a minimum voltage of 0.5 V if the components under investigation should be used for further testing; for research purposes e.g. qualifying the life time and investigating the degradation processes a minimum voltage of 0.3 V is recommended to avoid irreversible damage of the cell components.
+As described in the test module PEFC SC 5-2, it is recommended to use a minimum voltage of 0.5 V for the polarization curves.